kontent-ai/delivery-sdk-net/README.md

 ```

 The auto-discovery searches the entry assembly and its references for the generated provider.

+For predictable auto-discovery, keep your attributed models in a single models project that references `Kontent.Ai.Delivery.SourceGeneration`.
+If your models are intentionally split across multiple projects/compilations, register an explicit `ITypeProvider` before `AddDeliveryClient()` (for example one produced by the Kontent.ai model generator tool).

 #### Registering a Custom Type Provider